Suzy Branning: 2008

-Suzy takes the spare room at Dot Branning's (June Brown) house and looks after Tanya Branning's (Jo Joyner) salon while she is away.
-She later asks Phil to dig something up for her, revealed to be a bar of gold.
+Suzy takes the spare room at her stepmother Dot Branning's (June Brown) house and looks after Max's wife Tanya Branning's (Jo Joyner) salon while she is away.
+Suzy later asks Phil to dig something up for her, revealed to be a bar of gold.
 Phil then moves in with Suzy, but his son Ben (Charlie Jones) takes a disliking to her.
 Phil cheats on Suzy with Shirley Carter (Linda Henry), which Suzy discovers.
-She tells Phil she is pregnant but it is a lie and she plans to con him out of his money to pay her ex-boyfriend Ahmet (Tamer Hassan).
-Phil proposes to Suzy who accepts.
-Shirley and her friend Heather Trott (Cheryl Fergison) discover that Suzy is still buying tampons and realise she is not pregnant.
-She lies to Phil that she had a miscarriage.
-When she reveals that she lied to Phil, they break up.
+She tells Phil she is pregnant, but it is a lie, and she plans to con him out of his money to pay her ex-boyfriend Ahmet (Tamer Hassan).
+Phil proposes to Suzy, who accepts.
+Shirley and her best friend Heather Trott (Cheryl Fergison) discover that Suzy is still buying tampons, and realise she is not pregnant.
+Suzy lies to Phil that she had a miscarriage; when she reveals to Phil that she lied, they break up.
 However, Archie Mitchell (Larry Lamb) uses Suzy to plant DNA results in a Christmas cracker, showing that Sean Slater (Robert Kazinsky) is not the father of Roxy's baby.
 Suzy leaves after insulting the entire Mitchell family, before Sean finds the results.
-Phil discovers that £10,000 is missing and blames Suzy so he and Shirley go to find her.
-In the Queen Victoria, Shirley trips Suzy and she is knocked out.
+Phil discovers that £10,000 is missing and blames Suzy, so he and Shirley go to find her.
+In The Queen Vic, Shirley trips Suzy and she is knocked out.
 Shirley takes the money back and when Suzy comes around, she burns it, telling Suzy to get out.
 Suzy then leaves Walford.

-Suzy writes to Phil's mother Peggy (Barbara Windsor) a few months later on a postcard from Dubai telling her she didn't need Archie's money after all, but after being found by Danielle Jones (Lauren Crace), Archie is able to dispose of it before Peggy receives it.
-Following her father Jim’s (John Bardon) death in 2015, Max declared during his eulogy that his sisters hated Jim so much they did not make any effort to attend his funeral.
-Max leaves the Square in early 2018 in order to stay with Suzy following the death of his daughter Abi Branning (Lorna Fitzgerald).
+Suzy writes to Phil's mother Peggy (Barbara Windsor) a few months later on a postcard from Dubai, telling her she did not need Archie's money after all, but after being found by Danielle Jones (Lauren Crace), Archie is able to dispose of the postcard before Peggy receives it.
+However, a few weeks later, Danielle exposes Suzy's involvement with Archie to the Mitchells at Archie and Peggy's wedding.

+Suzy is mentioned in 2015 as being unable to attend the funeral of her father, Jim Branning (John Bardon), and Max declares during his eulogy that his sisters hated Jim so much that they made no effort to attend his funeral.
+Suzy is mentioned again in 2018 when Max goes to stay with her, and again in 2025 when her youngest brother Jack Branning (Scott Maslen) goes to stay with her after she breaks her collarbone.